CoolDude435/4330-Final-Project/README.md

 - createFinalState() : create the startState of the PDA; should always be 3 by default
 5. Write a function to transform a grammar into Chomsky normal form
 - convertToCNF() : converts a CFG to CNF using the helper methods below
-- removeUnitProds() : removes unit productions
+- removeUnitProds() : removes unit productions, returns true if it added productions
-- removeEmptyProds() : removes empty productions
+- removeEmptyProds() : removes empty productions, returns true if it added productions
 - produceProdsWithoutEmpties() : produces all combinations of a production with the empty productions removed
 - findEmptyProds() : finds all the productions that outputs nothing
-- fidnEmptyProds() : given a list of empty productions creates and returns a set of strings which are the nonterminals of those productions
+- findEmptyProdsNonTerms() : given a list of empty productions creates and returns a set of strings which are the nonterminals of those productions
 - replaceTerminals() : replaces terminals with a standin nonterminal
 - splitProds() : split up productions to have a max length of two
 - hasAnEmptyProd() : checks if an production has an empty production